-By default, the graph is displayed with a background grid to help position the various items that form part of the graph.
+By default, the graph is displayed with a blank background, but if required it is possible to add a background grid to help position the various items that form part of the graph.
 This grid does not show during print preview, and is not printed.
-It can be turned off by the Grid Lines command48, on the Graph tab, which toggles their display.
-The color of the grid lines, and whether GraFit graphs show gridlines by default, can be controlled from the Preferences command49 on the Graph tab.
-The grid line spacing (inches or centimeters) depends on whether you are using the metric or the US measurement system; this is set from the Options command50 (Number Format page) on the View tab.
-The top and left margins are shown on the graph as solid rather than dashed lines; the margin is specified using the File > Print > Page Setup command46.
+It can be turned on and off by the Grid Lines command, on the Graph tab, which toggles their display.
+The color of the grid lines, and whether GraFit graphs show gridlines by default, can be controlled from the Preferences command on the Graph tab.
+The grid line spacing (inches or centimeters) depends on whether you are using the metric or the US measurement system; this is set from the Options command (Number Format page) on the View tab.
+The top and left margins are shown on the graph as solid rather than dashed lines; the margin is specified using the File ▶ Print ▶ Page Setup command.